jose-manuel/npfc/README.md

 ## Manage package version

-The package version is deduced from the latest git tag.
+Use the command commit found in bin folder.
 If commits were pushed without any bump in version, then a suffix is added to the version number (i.e.e 0.0.20-4-g1ac82ee).
 The setup.py extracts the version tag from the git repo and the init.py defines the package version using the setup.py file.